junxit/us-congress-bills-111/metadata.md

 - 2009-01-14 — Introduced in House
 - 2009-01-14 — Introduced in House
 - 2009-01-14 — Referred to the House Committee on Agriculture.
+- 2009-04-23 — Referred to the Subcommittee on Conservation, Credit, Energy, and Research.
+- 2009-07-29 — Committee Consideration and Mark-up Session Held.
+- 2009-07-29 — Ordered to be Reported by Voice Vote.
+- 2009-07-29 — Subcommittee on Conservation, Credit, Energy, and Research Discharged.
+- 2009-09-10 — Placed on the Union Calendar, Calendar No. 141.
+- 2009-09-10 — Reported by the Committee on Agriculture.
+H. Rept.
+111-253.
+- 2009-09-10 — Reported by the Committee on Agriculture.
+H. Rept.
+111-253.